Analytical Solutions for Planet-Scattering Small Bodies: O pik's close-encounter theory

 One can see from Eq.~\ref{eq:tisserand-a-infinity} and Fig.~\ref{fig:T-q-a-and-a-theta} that several critical values of $\T$ naturally divide the scattering problem into the following regimes:

 \begin{enumerate} \item \textbf{Diffusion regime}: $\U$ undefined ($\T > 3$).

-One of the key assumptions in the patch-conic formalism is that the small body's and the planet's orbits must intersect.
-The condition of $\T > 3$ breaks this criterion as small body is either completely outside the planet ($\q > 1$, see the grey curve in Fig.~\ref{fig:T-q-a-and-a-theta}) or completely inside (aphelion less than $a_p$).
-In this case, the patched-conic approach fails, but the evolution can be studied in the diffusion approximation if the diffusion coefficient $D$ can be estimated.
-This diffusion problem has been studied extensively by \citet{Batygin.202150u}, \citet{Belyakov.2026}, and \citet{Hadden.2024}.
+One of the key assumptions in the {\"O}pik framework is that the small body's and the planet's orbits must intersect.
+The condition of $\T > 3$ breaks this criterion as small body is either completely outside the planet ($\q > 1$, see the gray curve in Fig.~\ref{fig:T-q-a-and-a-theta}) or completely inside (aphelion less than $a_p$).
+In this case, the close-encounter assumption fails, but the evolution can be studied in the diffusion approximation if the diffusion coefficient $D$ can be estimated.
+This diffusion problem has been studied extensively by \citet{Batygin.202150u}, \citet{Hadden.2024}, and \citet{Belyakov.2026}.

 \item \textbf{Loosely-coupled regime}: $\U < \sqrt{2} - 1$, for which $\sqrt{8} < \T < 3$.